The Forest Catalog Articles How to Order Tile Site Map Search Contact

 After the dissolution of Morris, Marshall, Faulkner and Co. ('The Firm'), Morris founded his own company, Morris and Co., setting up shop at 449 Oxford Street.
 By this time, Morris's attention had turned to woven fabrics.
 He employed Louis Bazin, who created the first Morris textile fabric, Willow, in 1877, using a Jacquard Loom in a workshop near Queen Square.
 Although Willow was first implented in fabric, it later became one of Morris and Co.'s most popular wallpaper designs.
 Morris himself preferred tapestries and embroideries; he created wallpapers and fabrics in order to make his patterns accessible to more people.

 I have several variations available.
 The original colors were green on a bisque cream.
-Willow is a seamless tile in both directions.Designer: William Morris
+Willow is a seamless tile on the vertical.Designer: William Morris

 Sizes: 6 inch ceramic tiles.